MatthewLane412/Election_Analysis/README.md

 ## Summary
 The analysis of the election show that:
 - There were 369,711 votes cast in the election.

+- The counties in precinct
+  - Jefferson
+  - Denver
+  - Arapahoe

+- The county results were:
+  - Jefferson county received 10.5% of the ballots and 38,855 number of ballots.
+  - Denver county received 82.8% of the ballots and 306,055 number of ballots.
+  - Arapahoe county received 6.7% of the ballots and 24,801 number of ballots.

+- The County with the most votes was Denver

 - The Candidates were:
   - Charles Casper Stockham
   - Diana DeGette